mehfuzh/lighter/bin/post.md

 	npm install

 This will install the necessary dependencies for running the project.
-Once done just start the server by executing the following script:
+Once done just start the server by executing the following command:

-	./bin/devserver
+	npm start

-Blog modules are written with coffee script therefore keep coffee with watch command running in a separate terminal or execute the following script:
+Blog modules are written with coffee script and automatically compiled in runtime using a coffescript middleware.You will also need mongodb.

-	./bin/compile

-You would also need mongodb.
 Please refer to the following online document for installing mongo locally:

 [Installing MongoDB] (http://docs.mongodb.org/manual/installation/)